 As I'm sure you read in the Wide for the Win group, I offer one-on-one consulting sessions with authors who'd like a bit of extra help in making their wide dreams a reality.
 Before you book an appointment with me, though, I'd like to go over what you should expect as part of that appointment.

 First, let's list out the topics I have expertise and experience on, that I'd love to help you learn more about:

-- Starting your career as a wide author – how to start out of the gate as a Wideling, and stick to it
+- Starting your career as a wide author – how to come out of the gate as a Wideling, and stick to it

 - Making the switch from KU to wide?
 Let's talk through some potential strategies to make the transition as smooth as possible